 ALL POWERFUL FOOD INDUSTRY

-The problems began when the food industry became all powerful and began to adulterate food both by substitution of traditional ingredients and by chemical additives.
+Of course, convenience played a major part and when more and more women began to go out to work they were delighted to find supermarket food that had already been prepared and only needed heating up in the microwave.
+The food marketing industry was only too willing to profit from this new demand, there being little money to be made from fresh food prepared at home but the problems began when the food industry became all powerful and began to adulterate food both by substitution of traditional ingredients and by chemical additives.
 Thus people were duped into believing that what looked like, for example, a normal loaf of bread was actually a travesty of the real thing.
 One only has to look at the list of ingredients on packeted food to realise just how many different chemicals and unpronounceable items are included.
 Certainly artificial flavourings and colourings, some of which promote allergic reactions, have become the norm.
 Our grandparents would not recognize many of the products on display on supermarket shelves.

 NEW DIABETES 'INDUSTRY'